JonatanKovalik/Java-LearningExercises/README.md

 ## 📜 Project Overview

-This repository is a collection of various practice projects and small applications developed in Java.
-It's designed to deepen my understanding of core Java language features, fundamental programming constructs, and key Object-Oriented Programming (OOP) concepts through hands-on exercises.
+This repository is a curated collection of various practice projects and small applications developed in Java.
+Each project focuses on demonstrating and reinforcing fundamental Java language features, core programming constructs, and key Object-Oriented Programming (OOP) concepts through hands-on exercises.
+The aim is to build a solid foundation in Java programming by tackling diverse challenges.

 ## ✨ Projects / Exercises Included

-Here are some of the projects and exercises included in this repository:
+Here are the individual projects and exercises currently included in this repository:

-* **`ConsoleFundamentals` (Java Console Application):** A basic command-line application demonstrating core Java concepts such as variable declaration (`byte`, `int`, `String`), random number generation, conditional logic (`if-else`), `ArrayList` usage, and basic console output with ANSI color codes.
-It also includes `Thread.sleep` for pausing execution.
-    * **File:** `ConsoleFundamentals.java` (or similar name chosen by you)
-* **`MonkeySimulator` (Java Swing GUI Application):** A simple GUI application built with Java Swing that displays an image and text.
-It simulates a "monkey" performing random actions (eating, sleeping, making a voice) with pauses, demonstrating basic Swing components (`JFrame`, `JLabel`, `ImageIcon`), layout management (`BorderLayout`), and event looping for simulation.
-    * **Files:** `MonkeySimulator.java` (main application file), potentially `Monkey.java` (for the `Monkey` class model).
-* **[Exercise/Project Name 3]:** [Brief description, e.g., "A small program showcasing array manipulation and basic data structures."]
-* [List all other exercises/mini-projects here with brief descriptions.]
+### **1. `First project java` (Basic Java Console Application)**

+* **Description:** This project (`First project java`) serves as an introductory demonstration of fundamental Java concepts in a simple command-line environment.
+It covers essential elements such as variable declaration (e.g., `byte`, `int`, `String`), the use of the `Random` class for generating numbers, basic conditional logic (`if-else` statements), and effective utilization of `ArrayList` for managing collections of data.
+The output is enhanced with ANSI color codes for improved readability in compatible terminals.
+The project also showcases how to implement pauses in program execution using `Thread.sleep()`, incorporating basic exception handling for `InterruptedException`.
+* **Main File:** `First project java/[YourMainClassName].java` (e.g., `First project java/ConsoleDemo.java` or `First project java/Main.java` if you keep the original name and run it only from its directory)
+* **Learning Focus:** Basic syntax, primitive data types, control flow, collections (`ArrayList`), console I/O, `Random` class, `Thread.sleep`, and fundamental exception handling.

+### **2. `Project 1 - Game` (Java Swing GUI Application - Monkey Simulator)**

+* **Description:** This project (`Project 1 - Game`) is a simple Graphical User Interface (GUI) application developed using Java Swing, designed as a "Monkey Simulator."
+It creates a window that displays a dynamic image and real-time text output.
+The core functionality involves simulating a "monkey" entity performing a sequence of random actions such as eating, sleeping, or making a voice, with varying pauses between actions.
+It effectively demonstrates the use of key Swing components like `JFrame` (the main window), `JLabel` (for displaying text and images), and `ImageIcon` (for loading images).
+The application utilizes `BorderLayout` for basic component arrangement and employs a `while(true)` loop within a separate thread (implicitly or explicitly, depending on `Monkey` implementation) to drive the continuous simulation.
+* **Main File:** `Project 1 - Game/[YourMainClassName].java` (e.g., `Project 1 - Game/MonkeySimulator.java` or `Project 1 - Game/Main.java` if you keep the original name and run it only from its directory)
+* **Dependencies:** This project requires a separate `Monkey` class (expected to be located at `Project 1 - Game/Monkey.java`) which encapsulates the monkey's behavior (e.g., `eat()`, `sleep()`, `Voice()`).
+It also relies on an image file (`MonkeysImage.jpg`) expected to be located in `Project 1 - Game/Image/`.
+* **Learning Focus:** GUI development with Java Swing, `JFrame`, `JLabel`, `ImageIcon`, basic layout managers (`BorderLayout`), `Random` class for simulation logic, object-oriented design (using `Monkey` class as a model), and implementing simple simulation loops.

 ## 🛠️ Technologies Used